santiment/academy/src/docs/metrics/index.md

 <Resource title="Social/Sentiment">

-Metrics build on top of [Social Data](/metrics/details/social-data)
+Metrics built on top of [Social Data](/metrics/details/social-data)

 They are taken from measuring social activity on crypto-related forums and channels, plus custom sentiment measurements analyzing crowd behavior.